Doctorate of Education Logistics

 The fees will cover all meals during the on-campus meetings, in-class course materials and access to course and library materials throughout the year.

-Fees do not include: textbooks, transportation or housing during the monthly on-campus meetings.
+Fees do not include: textbooks, transportation or housing during on-campus meetings.
 Students will be billed at the beginning of each 7-week term.

-NEC is taking a hall offline and while we can provide housing during the August residency, we cannot during the school year.
+NEC does have an on-campus housing option for the August residency, but not during the monthly residencies.
 The charge for on campus accommodations is $50/day and includes a single room with a shared community bathroom in a residence hall.
-Amenities include bed linens, towels, and a box fan.
+Amenities include bed linens, and towels.
 Prior notification is required.
-Please contact residential life to discuss.
-If you would like to stay overnight, there are a number of options available:
+If you would like to stay overnight off campus, there are a number of options available:

 NEC Accommodations here.